OpenBB-finance/OpenBB/website/content/platform/faqs/installation_updates.md

 ---
 title: Installation and Updates
 sidebar_position: 1
-description: Installation and Updates to the OpenBB SDK.
+description: Installation and Updates to the OpenBB Platform.
 keywords:
   [
     installation,